-The MSc/Postgraduate Diploma in Occupational Health is a distance e-Learning course that offers knowledge and expertise in the science underpinning Occupational Health and Safety, problem-solving skills, current and developing practice in the area.
+The MSc in Occupational Health is a distance e-Learning programme that offers knowledge and expertise in the science underpinning Occupational Health and Safety, problem-solving skills, current and developing practice in the area.
 Its aim is to develop a research focus to enhance occupational health practice from a multi-professional perspective.
-The distance learning MSc/Postgraduate Diploma course offers a convenient means of acquiring the Postgraduate Diploma or MSc in Occupational Health for nurses, doctor, health and safety advisors or managers with busy work schedules and other responsibilities.
+This distance learning programme offers a convenient means of acquiring a postgraduate degree in Occupational Health for nurses, doctor, health and safety advisors or managers with busy work schedules and other responsibilities.

-- The programme contains an emphasis is on practical solutions.
+- The programme contains an emphasis on practical solutions.

-- The course can be tailored to your own schedule, study style, etc.
+- The programme can be tailored to your own schedule, study style, etc.

-Apart from the three-day introductory course in Cardiff, the distance learning MSc / Diploma in Occupational Health is delivered entirely on-line and face-to-face contact is not required.
-Participants are expected to collaborate through the University’s virtual learning environment, Learning Central (previously known as “Blackboard”).
+MSc programme with Postgraduate Certificate and Postgraduate Diploma exit points.
+Apart from the introductory course in Cardiff, this distance learning programme is delivered entirely on-line and face-to-face contact is not required.

-The emphasis in the MSc/Postgraduate Diploma course is on common occupational health and safety issues encountered in the workplace environment.
+The emphasis of the programme is on common occupational health and safety issues encountered in the workplace environment.
 Areas and concepts covered include: